Bernie Sanders on the Federal Budget & National Debt

 Investment in Infrastructure

 An estimated 1 in 9 bridges in the US are considered structurally deficient, and many of the country’s dams are high-hazard.
 Unfortunately, that doesn’t even scratch the surface of America’s deep infrastructure problems.
-Bernie believes the country has sacrificed its own needs in favor of spending on foreign wars and other wasteful expenditures.
+Bernie believes the U.S. has sacrificed its own needs in favor of spending on foreign wars and other wasteful expenditures.
 He has proposed an infrastructure plan to spend $1 trillion over five years to rebuild America’s dilapidated roads, water mains, and congested railways.

 How will spending $1 trillion help the economy?